tychon/phrases/README.md

   Provide the helptext and the ghc version by loading it on compiletime.
 * Main (phrases.hs)
   Parsing of arguments, the prompt and tying together the basic IO things.

-## Storage Data Type

-All salts, hashes and data written to a file are saved as ByteStrings.
-TODO: move to CryptoBackend.hs code

-data StorageProps = StorageProps {
-  version :: Int
-    The version of the storage file.
-    Only version 1 has no StorateProps field. salt_length :: Int
-    The length of the salt, min: 16 innersalt_length :: Int
-    The length of the inner salt, min: 16 pbkdf2_rounds :: Int
-    The number of rounds to run the PBKDF, min: 150000 pbkdf2_length :: Int
-    The length of the generated key, min: 64 salt :: ByteString
-    The actual salt.
-  innersalt :: ByteString
-    The actual inner salt.

-Storage
-  props :: Maybe StorageProps
-    The storage properties associated to this storage.
-    Set to Nothing when Storage is serialized. lockhash :: Maybe ByteString
-    The hashed passphrase to the container without the innersalt.
-    Derieved by running PBKDF2 on passphrase and salt.
-    Set to Nothing when Storage is serialized.
-  [SEntry]
-    The list of entries in the container.

-SEntry
-  Phrase
-    name :: String
-      The name of the passphrase, used for listing. comment :: String
-      An arbitrary comment.
-    phrase :: String
-  Asym
-    name :: String
-      The name of the keypair, used for listing comment :: String
-      An arbitrary comment.
-    fingerprint :: String
-      The connected fingerprint.
-    public :: String
-      The public key
-    private :: String
-      The private key
-  Field
-    name :: String
-      The name of the field, used for listing field :: String
-      Any printable ASCII data.